 However, they use various shades and tints of chosen colors to distinguish between different parts of an image.
 The most common choice for creating monochromic art is black.

 If black is the only chosen color, the artist designs most elements in black and differentiates the rest through white or shades of grey.
-Some of the games made monochromatic are:
+Limbo and One Upon Light are some of the games made monochromatic.

 Flat Art